BookEPP/Book/Corrections/Readme.md

-Corrections to the printen version of the book are given in `Corrections.pdf`
+Corrections to the printed version of the book are listed in `Corrections.pdf`